CheikhIsmail/rag-document-chat/README.md

 # RAG Document Chat

 A Retrieval-Augmented Generation (RAG) web application that allows users to upload one or more PDF documents and chat with their contents.
-The system extracts text from uploaded PDFs, splits it into overlapping chunks, generates embeddings, stores them in a FAISS vector index, retrieves the most relevant chunks for a question, and uses an LLM to generate grounded answers with source attribution.
+The system extracts text from uploaded PDFs, splits it into overlapping chunks, generates embeddings, stores them in a FAISS vector index, retrieves and re-ranks the most relevant chunks, and uses an LLM to generate grounded answers with source attribution.

 ---